idtx314/mill_controller/README.md

 ### Preparing a Trajectory Using .csv File Input.
 Assumptions in instructions:
-    1. Your catkin workspace is in the user's home folder and is named "catkin_ws"
-    2. You
-While there are a number of possible input methods for the mill controller, the most straightforward and flexible one is to use .csv files to store your trajectory input.
+    1. Your catkin workspace is in the user's home folder and is named "catkin_ws" While there are a number of possible input methods for the mill controller, the most straightforward and flexible one is to use .csv files to store your trajectory input.
 You will need to store csv files in the trajectories/ directory of the installed mill_controller package in your catkin workspace's src/ directory.
 To navigate a terminal here, for example, you might enter `cd ~/catkin_ws/src/mill_controller/trajectories/`.
 These instructions will walk you through examining an example csv file, creating a simple csv file of your own, and having it read as trajectory input.

 1. Navigate to the directory containing your package, inside of your catkin workspace.
-From there, open the "trajectories" directory.
+From there, open the trajectories/ directory.
 In addition to the commands above, you could also bring a terminal to this directory by entering `roscd mill_controller/trajectories/`.

 2. In this directory there should already be a pair of csv files, "example.csv" and "fake.csv".
-To find out about fake.csv, refer to the notes on the black_box node in the "Nodes" section.
+To find out about fake.csv, refer to the notes on the black_box node in the [Launch Files and Nodes] section.
 Open example.csv in your preferred text editor.

 3. The file should contain some simple formatted text.
 ![example.csv](./images/csv.png)